suncoast-devs/handbook/lessons/misc-how-does-internet-work/index.md

 addresses are an `IP Address` (Internet Protocol Address).

 So how does the browser know to find the `IP Address` of `handbook.suncoast.io`?
 It uses a service known as `DNS` (`Domain Name Services`).
-In every client you have defined a preset list of `IP Addresses` that are equip to perform a translation of a domain name like `handbook.suncoast.io` into it's address `104.248.50.87`.
+Every client has a defined list of `IP Addresses` that are equipped to perform a translation of a domain name like `handbook.suncoast.io` into its address `104.248.50.87`.
 The `DNS` process allows your computer to quickly translate the address.

 How does this work?

 The first address that your computer might have is that of your local router.
-In this case your browser sends a request to that address asking for the address of `handbook.suncoast.io`.
+In this case, your browser sends a request to that address asking for the address of `handbook.suncoast.io`.
 If your router has recently _resolved_ (turned the name into an address) it will return that information to your browser.
-However, every request for a translation from a name into an address comes with a `TTL` (Time To Live), an amount of seconds that the information can be safely stored and reused.
+However, every request for a translation from a name into an address comes with a `TTL` (Time To Live), a number of seconds that the information can be safely stored and reused.
 So if that time has expired your router must ask for fresh information, the same as if it had never requested the information in the first place.
-Your router will then look at it's own list of DNS addresses.
-Typically this these addresses belong to your ISP, but you may have also setup to use DNS services from a company like Google, Cloudflare, OpenDNS or other organizations that run "Public DNS Servers."
+Your router will then look at its own list of DNS addresses.
+Typically this these addresses belong to your ISP, but you may have also set up to use DNS services from a company like Google, Cloudflare, OpenDNS or other organizations that run "Public DNS Servers."
 Your router will send a request to it's DNS service on your behalf and await a result.
 That DNS service does a lookup in much the same way.
 For instance, if it has recently answered the same request, say your neighbor also looked up `handbook.suncoast.io` it will return that _cached_ result.
 If that has expired, or it hasn't ever looked up that address it will then try to determine the "authoritative answer" to the request.

 The first thing it needs to do is find out where this _authoritative answer_ lives.
 It does so by looking at the `Top Level Domain` or `TLD`.
-In this case the TLD is `.io`, but these can also be `.com` and `.org`, etc. The DNS server then asks the TLD server "What servers know about `suncoast.io`?"
+In this case, the TLD is `.io`, but these can also be `.com` and `.org`, etc. The DNS server then asks the TLD server "What servers know about `suncoast.io`?"
 Notice it only cares about `suncoast.io` since it really wants to ask the owner of `suncoast.io` about the `handbook` part.
-The TLD server will respond with the DNS servers responsible for `suncoast.io` that were setup when the domain was _registered_.
+The TLD server will respond with the DNS servers responsible for `suncoast.io` that were set up when the domain was _registered_.

 These servers are then asked for the details of `handbook.suncoast.io` and the